tvanantwerp/tomvanantwerp.com/src/notes/losing-50lbs.md

 ## Early Career and the Return of Weight

 After college, both my diet and physical activity took a hit.
 Employment is not so leisurely as college, so a lot of the time I had spent walking to the local co-op to get something healthy-ish from the hot bar was replaced with a quick trip to the sandwich place catty-corner to my office, which was aptly named [Potbelly](https://www.potbelly.com/).

-I didn't weight myself for many of these years, but by late 2018 I was back up to 180 pounds and trending upward.
+I didn't weight myself for many of these years.
+When I started weighing in regularly in 2017, I was still hovering around 165 pounds.
+But by late 2018 I was back up to 180 pounds and trending upward.
 I was very unhappy with my appearance, and I was feeling myriad health effects from sitting at a desk all day.
 It was beginning to dawn on me that I was getting older, and that now was the time to make physical fitness a central part of my life if I didn't want to succumb to pain and illness down the road.

+## This Section for What I Did

+Lorem ipsum...

+## This Section for What I've Learned

+Lorem ipsum...

 [^1]: A few years ago, when my maternal grandmother died, I attended her funeral and saw much of my extened family for the first time in a long time.
 I was 164 pounds (little of it muscle) at the time, and so comparably thin next to my cousins that people thought I was sick or had cancer.
 Note that I was in no way skinny—I still had a gut sticking out—I was just _so much skinnier_ than the others there.